Darn! I forgot my umbrella today!

 - In Blade, human blood was piped through the sprinkler system, creating both a rain of blood and suppertime to a rave club full of vampires.

 - Well, waterfall of blood in Byzantium, anyway.

 - Insane Clown Posse has a song in which one day, people spontaneously launch off of the ground against their will, only to explode like firecrackers.
 This results in a blood rain that the singer is trying to avoid getting caught in.

 - Combichrist's "Today I Woke To The Rain of Blood".

 - Pictured above is Suija's Zetsumei Ougi from Samurai Shodown 5 Special.
 Before that happened, he levitated his victim above him and made them explode.

 - The censored versions had the blood recoloured white.
 Suija's ZO remained the same...except the blood colour which was white.
 Draw your own conclusions as to what THIS entailed.

 - Legend of Mana has a move of this name that throws the enemy into the air and cleaves him open with a broadsword, creating the Rain Of Blood in the process.

-- Starting with Rondo of Blood, most Castlevania mains have died in roughly this manner...regardless of how they were killed.
+- Starting with Castlevania: Rondo of Blood, most of the series mains have died in roughly this manner...regardless of how they were killed.
 Absolutely anything, from being hit with a giant axe, to being lightly tapped by an angry bat when low on health, will cause them to fly into the air and dissolve in a mist of blood.